albar965/littlenavmap-manual/src/en/LEGEND.rst

 See chapter :doc:`APPROACHES` and :doc:`SEARCHPROCS` for more detailed information on all the legs.

+The ellipsis ``…`` indicates that additional information, such as altitude restrictions is available, which is not visible due to the zoom factor.
+Zoom in closer to see the details.

 +-----------------------------------+------------------------------------+
 | Symbol                            | Description                        |
 +===================================+====================================+